How to Remove Sediments from a Water Heater and Boost Performance

 By following our step-by-step process, you’ll save time, money, and potential headaches, all while enjoying the benefits of a clean and efficient water heater.

-What are the sediments?
+What Are the Sediments?

 Water heater sediments refer to mineral deposits or solid particles that accumulate and settle in the storage tank of a water heater.
 These sediments can include various substances such as sand, particles from the water source (e.g., well water or municipal water supply), limescale buildup, and rust.